romainsacchi/carculator/docs/modeling.rst

 fuel consumption, etc.), as described later in this section.

-Because the LCI dataset used to represent the glider of the vehicle is not representative of todays’ use of light weighting materials, such as aluminium (i.e., the dataset “glider for passenger cars” only contains 0.5% of its mass in aluminium) and advanced high strength steel (AHSS), an amount of such light-weighting materials is introduced to substitute conventional steel and thereby reduce the mass of the glider.
+Because the LCI dataset used to represent the glider of the vehicle is not representative of todays' use of light weighting materials, such as aluminium (i.e., the dataset "glider for passenger cars" only contains 0.5% of its mass in aluminium) and advanced high strength steel (AHSS), an amount of such light-weighting materials is introduced to substitute conventional steel and thereby reduce the mass of the glider.